-Each of [our officers and directors] has agreed that, without the prior written consent of the representatives of the underwriters, it will not, or will not cause or direct any of its affiliates to, during the period ending [90] days after the date of this prospectus, [(i) offer, sell, contract to sell, pledge, grant any option to purchase, lend or otherwise dispose of any of our ordinary shares or the ADSs, or any options or warrants to purchase any of our ordinary shares or the ADSs, or any securities convertible into, exchangeable for or that represent the right to receive our ordinary shares or the ADSs (such options, warrants or other securities, collectively, "Derivative Instruments"), including without limitation any such ordinary shares or ADSs or Derivative Instruments now owned or hereafter acquired by it, (ii) engage in any hedging or other transaction or arrangement (including, without limitation, any short sale or the purchase or sale of, or entry into, any put or call option, or combination thereof, forward, swap or any other derivative transaction or instrument, however described or defined) which is designed to or which reasonably could be expected to lead to or result in a sale, loan, pledge or other disposition (whether by it or someone other than it), or transfer of any of the economic consequences of ownership, in whole or in part, directly or indirectly, of any of our ordinary shares or the ADSs or Derivative Instruments, whether any such transaction or arrangement (or instrument provided for thereunder) would be settled by delivery of our ordinary shares or the ADSs or other securities, in cash or otherwise or (iii) otherwise publicly announce any intention to engage in or cause any action or activity described in clause (i) above or transaction or arrangement described in clause (ii) above.]
+Each of our officers and directors and certain existing shareholder has agreed that, without the prior written consent of the representatives of the underwriters, it will not, or will not cause or direct any of its affiliates to, during the period ending 90 days after the date of this prospectus, (i) offer, sell, contract to sell, pledge, grant any option to purchase, lend or otherwise dispose of any of our ordinary shares or the ADSs, or any options or warrants to purchase any of our ordinary shares or the ADSs, or any securities convertible into, exchangeable for or that represent the right to receive our ordinary shares or the ADSs (such options, warrants or other securities, collectively, "Derivative Instruments"), including without limitation any such ordinary shares or ADSs or Derivative Instruments now owned or hereafter acquired by it, (ii) engage in any hedging or other transaction or arrangement (including, without limitation, any short sale or the purchase or sale of, or entry into, any put or call option, or combination thereof, forward, swap or any other derivative transaction or instrument, however described or defined) which is designed to or which reasonably could be expected to lead to or result in a sale, loan, pledge or other disposition (whether by it or someone other than it), or transfer of any of the economic consequences of ownership, in whole or in part, directly or indirectly, of any of our ordinary shares or the ADSs or Derivative Instruments, whether any such transaction or arrangement (or instrument provided for thereunder) would be settled by delivery of our ordinary shares or the ADSs or other securities, in cash or otherwise or (iii) otherwise publicly announce any intention to engage in or cause any action or activity described in clause (i) above or transaction or arrangement described in clause (ii) above.

 The restrictions described in the preceding paragraph do not apply to transfer of our ordinary shares or the ADSs (A) acquired in this offering or otherwise in open market transactions, (B) as a bona fide gift or gifts, or through will or intestacy, or (C) to immediate family members, subject to certain conditions.
 In addition, the lock-up agreements do not restrict the establishment of a trading plan pursuant to Rule 10b5-1 under the Exchange Act for our ordinary shares or the ADSs.
-Further, holders of more than 1% of our issued and outstanding share capital may transfer our ordinary shares or the ADSs (X) by operation of law, or (Y) pursuant to a merger, consolidation or other similar transaction or bona fide third party tender offer involving a change of control of us.
+Further, certain existing shareholder may transfer our ordinary shares or the ADSs (X) by operation of law, or (Y) pursuant to a merger, consolidation or other similar transaction or bona fide third party tender offer involving a change of control of us.

 The representatives of the underwriters, in their sole discretion, on behalf of the underwriters may release the ADSs and other securities subject to the lock-up agreements described above in whole or in part at any time, with notice of the impending release at least three business days before the effective date of the release.
-[In the event a release is granted to any holder of more than 1% of our issued and outstanding share capital to sell or otherwise transfer or dispose of our ordinary shares or the ADSs or other securities in an amount more than an aggregate of \$1,000,000, other holders of more than 1% of our issued and outstanding share capital may also be released pro-rata on the same terms.]